-WEEK 7 RETHINKING SOCIALISM IN THE NEO-LIBERAL ERA: MARKET SOCIALISM AND RADICAL DEMOCRATIC SOCIALISM
+WEEK 8 RETHINKING SOCIALISM IN THE NEO-LIBERAL ERA: MARKET SOCIALISM AND RADICAL DEMOCRATIC SOCIALISM

-There were few socialists by the 1980s who did not feel that traditional forms of socialism did not need some serious rethinking.
-In Britain and the USA the neo-liberal governments of Reagan and Thatcher were in power, pursuing radical economic experiments and shifting the agenda sharply to the free market right.
+Most socialists by the 1980s felt that traditional forms of socialism needed serious rethinking.
+In Britain and the USA the neo-liberal governments of Reagan and Thatcher were being carried out, pursuing radical economic experiments and shifting the agenda to the free market right.
 Socialists felt they needed to respond to the new right agenda of freedom and individualism.
 State socialism was widely discredited and, as it turned out, on its last legs.
-Many socialists were influenced by the sort of criticisms from new social movements that we have discussed.
-In the face of all these pressures, revised forms of socialism proposed included those that gave greater credence to the role of the market in socialism and advocated a more democratised form of socialism.
-These models responded to many of the issues that we have discussed so far on this course and many of their themes and suggestions found their way into revisions of social democracy in the 1990s.
+Many socialists were influenced by the criticisms from new social movements.
+In the face of all these pressures, revised ideas of socialism included those that gave greater credence to the role of the market in socialism and advocated a more democratised form of it.
+These models responded to many of the issues that we have discussed so far on this module and many of their themes and suggestions found their way into revisions of social democracy in the 1990s.
 In this topic we will be looking at ideas of socialism which tried to escape the problems highlighted by liberal and new social movement critics and which aimed to overcome the deficiencies of Eastern bloc-style state socialism.

 Market reconceptualisations of socialism took seriously the criticism of the Right that socialism was deficient on informational and motivational grounds, on individual liberty and on responsiveness to the consumer.
 However, they felt that socialism did not need to be rejected but could be revised to take account of such weaknesses.
 Market socialists argue that socialists should drop their traditional antipathy to markets.
-They should realise that socialism is not synonymous with a non-market society, but with issues such as social ownership or values like equality and community which, it is argued, are compatible with the market.
+They should realise that socialism is not synonymous with a non-market society, but with social ownership or values like equality and community which, it is argued, are compatible with the market.
 In fact the market can provide distinctive benefits.
 More moderate pluralist and pragmatic contributors like Nove advocate a role for markets and private enterprise within a socialist economy.
 The more radical and philosophical Le Grand, Estrin, Miller and others advocate a fully blown free market economy, but with worker-controlled enterprises.
 Critics of market socialism range from the orthodox Marxism of Mandel to more moderate democratic planners like Devine and Elson and mavericks like Frankel.
 Some of the references below look at actual practices of market socialism in countries such as Yugoslavia and China.
 A key issue is whether such experiments have succeeded or whether there has been too much of a clash between the market and socialism in such places.

-There were also revisionist redefinitions of socialism which aimed less to throw out traditional socialist commitments to be replaced by individualism and markets and more to democratise the way in which collectivist commitments are delivered.
-Democratic rethinkers of socialism go from those who argue for the acceptance of liberal parliamentary democracy, through those who argue for democratic reform of liberal institutions and economic democracy to radical democrats who propose alternative new forms of democracy.
+There were also revisionist redefinitions of socialism that aimed less to throw out traditional socialist commitments to be replaced by individualism and markets and more to democratise the way in which collectivist commitments are delivered.
+Democratic rethinkers of socialism go from those who argue for the acceptance of liberal parliamentary democracy, those who argue for democratic reform of liberal institutions and economic democracy to radical democrats who propose alternative new forms of democracy.
 Radical democratic socialists go back to popular democratic ideas of participation and communitarianism, and to citizenship debates and republican traditions in social and political thought, to construct a socialism based on participation, community and pluralism.
-They have a vision of a radical democratic socialism based on active citizenship and civic virtue.
-Just as with the market socialists, some (although certainly not all) of these ideas of democratic reform made their way into revisions of social democracy in the 1990s, including those of Tony Blair and New Labour.
+They have a vision of a radical democratic socialists, some (although certainly not all) of these ideas of democratic reform made their way into revisions of social democracy in the 1990s, including those of Tony Blair and New Labour.